Error message

 - if the error relates to a specific field within the question, give it a red border and refer to that field in the error message - for example: “you must enter a year”

-Do not clear any form fields when adding error messages.
+Do not clear any form fields when showing the Error message component.
 This is to comply with WCAG 2.2 success criterion 3.3.7 Redundant entry.

 Keeping information that caused errors helps users to: